rosflight/rosflight_docs/docs/rosflight/user-guide/autonomous-flight.md

 # Autonomous Flight

 One of the core functionalities of the ROSflight autopilot is to allow the companion computer to send control setpoints to the embedded flight controller.
-These setpoints would typically be computed by a controller running as a ROS node, normally on the companion computer.
+These setpoints would typically be computed by a controller running as a ROS2 node, normally on the companion computer.

 ## Provide Control from a Companion Computer